ToolsForHumans/zag/doc/source/user/arguments_and_results.rst

 A |Retry| controller works with arguments in the same way as a |Task|.
-But it has an additional parameter ``'history'`` that is itself a :py:class:`~taskflow.retry.History` object that contains what failed over all the engines attempts (aka the outcomes).
-The history object can be viewed as a tuple that contains a result of the previous retries run and a table/dict where each key is a failed atoms name and each value is a :py:class:`~taskflow.types.failure.Failure` object.
+But it has an additional parameter ``'history'`` that is itself a :py:class:`~zag.retry.History` object that contains what failed over all the engines attempts (aka the outcomes).
+The history object can be viewed as a tuple that contains a result of the previous retries run and a table/dict where each key is a failed atoms name and each value is a :py:class:`~zag.types.failure.Failure` object.

 Consider the following implementation::